HPDell/typst-starter-journal-article/README.md

 - `abstract`: The paper's abstract.
 Default: `[]`.
 - `keywords`: The paper's keywords.
 Default: `[]`.
 - `bib`: The bibliography.
 Accept value from the built-in `bibliography` function.
 Default: `none`.
+- `template`: Templates for the following parts.
+Please see below for more informations
+  - `title`: how to show the title of this article.
+  - `author-list`: how to show the list of the authors.
+  - `author`: how to show each author's information.
+  - `affiliation`: how to show the affiliations.
+  - `abstract`: how to show the abstract and keywords.
+  - `bibliography`: how to show the bibliography.
+  - `body`: how to show main text.

 ### `author-meta`